Precision Motion for Fiber Assembly & Inspection

 Ultra‑compact linear positioning for probing and inspection tasks where space is limited.

-Compact hybrid actuator supporting precise motion for connector handling and assembly.
+Compact hybrid actuator on 16mm frame, supporting precise motion for connector handling and assembly.

 Integrated guidance for applications requiring enhanced linear stability and alignment consistency.